envincebal/feedreader-testing/README.md

-# Project Overview
+## Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+This project is a web-based application that reads RSS feeds.
+The purpose is to practice test driven development using the [Jasmine](http://jasmine.github.io/) framework.
+We are to write a serious of tests based on a series of instructions to ensure the listed functionality works.

 ## Why this Project?